Elgg/Elgg/docs/guides/upgrading.rst

 The widget layout usage has been changed.
 Content is no longer drawn as part of the layout.
 You need to wrap you content in another layout and use the widgets layout as part of your content.
 If you want some special content to show if there are no widgets in the layout, you can now pass a special ``no_widgets`` parameter (as String or as a Closure).

+When registering widgets you can no longer omit passing a context as the ``all`` context is no longer supported.
+You need to explicitely pass the contexts for which the widget is intended.

 HtmLawed is no longer a plugin